jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="3_2_3"></a>
 ### [↖](#3_2)[↑](#3_2_2)[↓](#3_2_4) ELB/ALB Health Checks

-If you have associated your Auto Scaling group with a Classic Load Balancer, you can use the load balancer health check to determine the health state of instances in your Auto Scaling group.
-By default an Auto Scaling group periodically determines the health state of each instance.
+If you have associated your Auto Scaling Group with a Classic Load Balancer, you can use the load balancer health check to determine the health state of instances in your Auto Scaling Group.
+By default an Auto Scaling Group periodically determines the health state of each instance.

 Your Application Load Balancer periodically sends requests to its registered targets to test their status.
 These tests are called health checks.